 - How can I quickly see smart meter information?

 Login to My Account and look at the bar graph under the section titled “When does my home use energy and water?” on the My Account dashboard.
 This graph shows the daily total for the last seven days, plus an average.
+The lighter color bars represent weekends and the darker color bars indicate weekdays.
 Use the “meter” pulldown to change between electric, gas and water views (depending on which services you receive from MLGW).

 - How can I see details?